noahpresler/Django-Tutorial/README.md

 Now, when you run your server and head to [http://127.0.0.1:8000/admin/](http://127.0.0.1:8000/admin/) you should see a nice admin page! ![admin](https://docs.djangoproject.com/en/1.10/_images/admin01.png)

-After logging in you should be able to see a admin management screen - but nothing about Polls!
+After logging in you should be able to click the Polls app and play around with creating, editting, and deleting models!
-This is becaause we have not made our models accessible to the admin view.

-Open up **polls/admin.py** and uncomment out the lines we have.
-These lines import and register our models with the admin.

-Head back to the browser and you should be able to click polls, then add/edit/remove questions and choices.
-This actually creates instances of your models and saves them to persist in the database.

 ##Step 7: A simple frontend

 Lets bring data from our models into the views and throw it into a template!
 Below we first grab data from the Question model and order it by publication date.  `context` is where we pass the data variables into template variables.
 Finally we feed the `context` into a template and return the rendered template!

-Edit your index function in views.py to the following *polls/views.py**
+Edit your index function in views.py to the following *polls/views.py*
 ```python
 from django.shortcuts import render
 from .models import Question